MaureenFromuth/Heart_Failure/README.md

 df_attrition.head(5)
 ```

-*The Encoded & Scaled Dataframe* Using this baseline, we utilized the label encoding feature in Scikit-Learn to transform the existing objects columns into integers.
+*The Encoded Dataframe* Using this baseline, we utilized the label encoding feature in Scikit-Learn to transform the existing objects columns into integers.
 Before executing the following code, however, we created a copy of the baseline dataframe from which we worked, df_attrition_encoded.

 ```
 #Use sk learn labelencoder for encoding